andrewdavidmackenzie/flow/docs/debugging/debugger.md

 ### The Flow Debugger

-NOTE: To be able to use the flow debugger that is part of `flowr`, `flowr` must be compiled with the `"debugger"` feature enabled.
-If not, the debugger code is not included in `flowr`.
+NOTE: To be able to use the flow debugger that is part of `flowrcli`, `flowrcli` must be compiled with the `"debugger"` feature enabled.
+If not, the debugger code is not included in `flowrcli`.

 #### Compiling with Debug Symbols
 The debugger can be used to debug any flow, but flows compiled by `flowc` using the `-g` or `--symbols`